rsprouse/feeling-responsive/_posts/news/2025-05-22_lakota-field-methods.md

    </figure>
 </div>

-These field methods classes were held at different times, from the years 1964-1965, 1974-1975, and 1979-80.
+These field methods classes were held at different times, in 1964-1965, 1974-1975, and 1980.
 Though the exact recruitment method is unknown, the speakers likely lived in or around the Bay Area.
 <ul>
   <li>Eva Martin Brown, Pine Ridge, SD (1980)</li>
   <li>Mary Afraid of Enemy McDaniel, Pine Ridge, SD (1980)</li>